Arc Flash PPE Requirements for NFPA 70E Compliance

 Request a Free Training Quotation

-Selecting the right arc flash protection starts with understanding and following electrical PPE guidelines, which are based on a thorough incident energy assessment of the work environment.
+Selecting the right arc flash protection starts with understanding and following electrical PPE guidelines based on a thorough incident energy assessment of the work environment.
 This assessment helps determine the potential thermal energy a worker may be exposed to during an arc flash event.
-Based on this, employers must align task-based protection levels with the appropriate PPE hazard classification, ensuring that each job is matched with the correct level of safety equipment.
-By clearly identifying the required protective gear by task, organizations can minimize risk while meeting compliance requirements and safeguarding workers from preventable injuries.
+Based on this, employers must align task-based protection levels with the appropriate PPE hazard classification, ensuring that each job matches the correct safety equipment level.
+Organizations can minimize risk by identifying the required protective gear by task while meeting compliance requirements and safeguarding workers from preventable injuries.
+Use this arc flash PPE requirements chart to match clothing and gear with incident energy levels.

 Understanding Hazards and PPE Levels